R. J. Williams

 R. J. Williams (born July 19, 1978) is an American media and Internet entrepreneur, producer, and former child actor.
 He is the founder of the media company Young Hollywood.

 Early life and education

 Williams was born in Los Angeles, California, United States in 1978.
 He was educated at the Crossroads School for Arts and Sciences in Santa Monica, and attended film school at the University of Southern California.

 Acting career

-Williams began his career as a child actor, gaining recognition for his role as Rowdy on the beloved soap opera General Hospital.
+Williams began his career as a child actor, gaining recognition for his role as Rowdy on the soap opera General Hospital.
 His performance earned him the Young Artist Award for best Actor in a Daytime Series at the 12th annual Youth In Film Awards.
 Additionally he showcased his talents by portraying a young Thomas Magnum in the Emmy award-winning episode of Magnum, P.I., "Home from the Sea".